Access4all/adg/pages/introduction/about/README.md

 Or drop us a line using the [«Access for all» contact form](http://access-for-all.ch/en/contact.html).

-### Main team
+### Core team

-During the last months, a main group of people regularly gathered around developing the ADG.
+During the last months, a group of people regularly gathered around developing the ADG.

 ![The main team behind the ADG (details read below)](_media/adg-team.jpg)